The story of Esther, where sacred and secular history meetWritten by Subby Szterszky

 Esther and the unseen hand of God

 After some urging from Mordecai, Esther undertakes the risky venture of using her position as queen to save her people.
 She asks the king to invite Haman to a pair of private dinner parties on successive nights.
-Between the two parties, the king has insomnia and asks for the royal records to be read to him, from which he discovers Mordecai’s role in saving his life earlier.
+Between the two parties, the king has insomnia and asks for the royal records to be read to him, from which he discovers Mordecai’s earlier role in saving his life.
 At the second party, Esther reveals her Jewish roots and denounces Haman for his genocidal plot against her people.
 In his fury, Ahasuerus orders Haman to be hanged, gives all his holdings to Esther and his office of viceroy to Mordecai.

-Esther and Mordecai then issue another edict allowing the Jews throughout the empire to arm and defend themselves against those who were going to kill them.
+Esther and Mordecai then issue another edict allowing the Jews throughout the empire to defend themselves against those who were going to kill them.
 The Jewish people are thus saved, and Esther and Mordecai institute the feast of Purim to commemorate the occasion.

 Esther gets a makeover

 During her time in the harem of Ahasuerus, Esther was given a year-long spa treatment, a beauty regimen to make her presentable before the king.
-In similar fashion, her entire story was given a theological makeover, about two or three hundred years after the fact.
+In similar fashion, her story was given a theological makeover, about two or three hundred years after the fact.
 An unknown Hellenistic Jewish author (or group of authors) apparently felt the book wasn’t spiritual enough.
 To that end, they wrote some additions in Greek to the original Hebrew text of Esther, to church it up a bit.
-They put prayers in the mouths of Mordecai and Esther, and also added numerous direct references to God working through the events of the book.
+They put prayers in the mouths of Mordecai and Esther, and also added direct references to God working through the events of the book.

 These additions to Esther can be found in the Apocrypha, the collection of intertestamental writings appended to certain translations of the Bible.
 However, from the earliest times, the majority of Jewish and Christian scholars have recognized these amendments for what they are, the work of a later hand with a specific agenda in view, and not an integral part of the original inspired text of Esther.